 Skin cancer is a disease in which malignant (cancer) cells form in the tissues of the skin.
 Skin cancer is the only cancer that can be seen on the surface of the skin.
 These cancers are very curable if found early.
 By examining your skin for any changes, you can detect early warning signs of skin cancer.
-At Asarch Center for Dermatology, Laser & Mohs Surgery, we treat skin cancers of varying types and urge our patients to check their skin frequently for changes.
+At Asarch Dermatology, Laser & Mohs Surgery, we treat skin cancers of varying types and urge our patients to check their skin frequently for changes.

 Our practice values each and every patient.
 Our team of medical experts received specialized training in their respective fields to provide our patients with the most up to date treatments, procedures and the highest standard of care.